-37% of Google search ad clicks stemmed from ads that leveraged Google’s advanced targeting tools.
+32% of Google search ad clicks stemmed from ads that leveraged Google’s advanced targeting tools, up from 30% in the previous quarter.
 Those include: Customer Match, which enables a retailer to upload its email lists to find its customers when they search on Google; remarketing lists for search ads (RLSA), which let a retailer customize its search ads campaign for consumers who have previously visited its site; and Similar Audiences, in which Google targets users who are searching the same terms as users recently added to the merchant’s RLSA lists, such as Customer Match.

 Google continued to dominate mobile search during the quarter.
-The search giant accounted for 96% of U.S. visits driven by a mobile organic search during the quarter.
+The search giant accounted for 95% of U.S. visits driven by a mobile organic search during the quarter.

 In the lead-up to Amazon.com Inc.’s Prime Day sale, the retail giant’s presence in Google Shopping ad auctions hit new highs.
 While Amazon briefly paused its spending during the two-day sale, it then further increased its spending as it moved into other product categories.
 For example, on Aug.
 26, Amazon accounted for 70% of Google Shopping home goods impressions within keywords that Merkle identified as important to the category.
 And in apparel, a category in which Amazon had had little Google Shopping presence until recently, it accounted for 52% of apparel impressions within important keywords—also on Aug.
 26.

 While Amazon ramps up its spending on Google ads, a number of advertisers significantly increased their spending on Amazon’s Sponsored Products and Sponsored Brands ad formats.